philrz/super/zbuf/scopes.md

 That said, there are also places in the code where we use batch to simply be an array of values without needing any context.
 This makes me think we should separate these use cases into two interfaces: a dataflow batch and a vanilla value batch.
-Then, e.g., the zng reader can implement both interfaces and other places in the code where we just need the vanilla batch, it can be a frameless array of values.
+Then, e.g., the BSUP reader can implement both interfaces and other places in the code where we just need the vanilla batch, it can be a frameless array of values.

 ## other approaches